 You know that one of the best features of manufactured homes is that they can be moved around.
 This gives you endless opportunities.
 It allows you more freedom to live the way you want to.

 Luckily, there are a variety of foundations for you to choose from.
 You should be able to find one that fits your needs.
+However you should also bear in mind that there are some requirements for these foundations.

 There are two main categories of foundations available.
 The first are permanent ones.
 This means you can’t move it later if you change your mind.
 These are a better option for you if you feel sure that you don’t want to relocate soon.